The Best Pattern of Intermittent Fasting

 Try This Along With Intermittent Fasting

 I encourage you to pair intermittent fasting with the low-carb, high-fat keto diet.
-Not only will the increased amount of fat keep you fuller for longer between meals, when you lower your carbohydrate intake you'll be reinforcing the lowered insulin levels which fasting also supports.
+Not only will the increased amount of fat keep you fuller for longer between meals, when you lower your carbohydrate intake you'll be reinforcing the lowered Fat Storing Hormone levels which fasting also supports.

 Although dietary fat has been demonized for decades as a cause of clogged arteries, heart attacks, and stroke, that is untrue.
 I have many videos explaining why healthy fats are, well, healthy!
 You can check out this one or this one for starters.